-By Richard Sharpee, Ph.D., Science Manager, NOW Foods.
+By Richard Sharpee, Ph.D., Director of Science and Nutrition, NOW Foods.

 Polychlorinated biphenyls or PCBs, are a group of odorless and tasteless synthetic (man-made) organic chemicals that contain 209 possible individual chlorinated biphenyl compounds, called congeners (varieties).
 They exist in many chemical forms; oils, solids or vapors.
 Since there are no known natural sources of PCBs, all sources are related to commercial manufacture, use, storage and disposal.
 They are toxic industrial compounds that pose serious developmental health risks to the unborn, babies and children from prolonged or repeated exposure.
 These chemicals are harmful to adults as well and were classified in 1979 by the EPA as probable human carcinogens.
 Although they were banned from manufacture in the United States and in most of Europe at that time, it wasn’t until the Stockholm Convention Treaty of 2001 when intentional production of PCBs was banned worldwide.
 Even then, the treaty did not go into force until 2004 when 50 nations had ratified it.
 By May, 2009 most counties of the world (189/195) have ratified the treaty.
 However, during this time, the continued use of existing PCBs was not banned.
 Thus PCBs containing material is still in use today.